jong1909/WPErado/wp-content/plugins/customer-reviews-woocommerce/readme.txt

 == Changelog ==

+= 3.32 =
+* New feature: add shop logo to email templates and review forms (requires the premium version)
+* Bug fixes
+= 3.31 =
+* New feature: if customers have accounts on your website, send review reminders to emails associated with their accounts instead of their billing emails (optionally)
+* Bug fixes
+= 3.30 =
+* New feature: WPML integration
+* New feature: update of terms and conditions for GDPR
+* Bug fixes
 = 3.29 =
 * New feature: always show 'Actions' column on WooCommerce Orders page when manual reminders are enabled
 * New feature: show product names and icons when using [cusrev_all_reviews] shortcode